rval002/C---Final-Project-For-CSC11/README.md

 # Brick Breaker
+Note that some of the source code is missing, Executable and the associated files are still acsessible

 Screen Loads Up; X the window to Exit the game.
 Screen is non Resizeable.
 Game initializes SDL_Systems